 *Information regarding the NextGen bar exam is subject to change.

-The greatest differences between the two bar exams lie in content and item format.
-The UBE’s current iteration consists of fourteen subjects between the MEE and MBE.
-In contrast, the NextGen bar exam will test eight Foundational Concepts and Principles.
-Furthermore, the NCBE has suggested that the remaining subjects will not be as comprehensive.
+The greatest differences between the 2 bar exams lie in content and item format.
+The UBE’s current iteration consists of 14 subjects between the MEE and MBE.
+In contrast, the NextGen bar exam will test 8 Foundational Concepts and Principles.
+The remaining subjects will not be as comprehensive.

 Current UBE Subjects |